scottjonesdev/scottjonesdev.github.io/content/experience.md

 - <a href="animation.html" target="_blank">Animation</a>
 - <a href="animation.html#3d" target="_blank">3D Modelling</a>
 - <a href="https://treenotemusic.ca" target="_blank">Music</a>
-- <a href="https://pantryofplants.ca" target="_blank">Photography:</a> All the photography on <a href="https://pantryofplants.ca" target="_blank">pantryofplants.ca</a> was taken by me.
+- <a href="https://pantryofplants.ca" target="_blank">Photography:</a> All the photography on <a href="https://pantryofplants.ca" target="_blank">pantryofplants.ca</a> was taken by me

 ### Organization
-- Organized bookkeeping files as well as tax return files at DA Levinson &amp; Associates.
+- Organized bookkeeping files as well as tax return files at DA Levinson &amp; Associates
-- Responsible for maintaining an organized workstation at Church and State Wines.
+- Responsible for maintaining an organized workstation at Church and State Wines
-- Acted as team lead on several group projects at school.
+- Acted as team lead on several group projects at school
-- Experienced with Agile development process.
+- Experienced with Agile development process

 ### Bilingual (English and French)
 - Double Dogwood Diploma